UNCAT Investigation Standards

 PHR — Physicians for Human Rights

-- PHR – Clinical Evaluations in Conflict Settings – Field‑ready guidance for clinicians conducting Istanbul Protocol evaluations in conflict settings.
+Field-ready guidance for clinicians conducting Istanbul Protocol evaluations in conflict and post-conflict settings.
+Published by Physicians for Human Rights in 2022.

-- PHR – Istanbul Protocol Resource Hub – Central hub for Istanbul Protocol resources, clinical guidance, and training materials.
+Central hub for Istanbul Protocol resources, clinical guidance, and training materials maintained by Physicians for Human Rights.

-- PHR – Module 6: Psychological Evidence of Torture – Training curriculum for clinicians on psychological evaluation and documentation of torture.
+PHR — Module 6: Psychological Evidence of Torture

 IRCT — International Rehabilitation Council for Torture Victims